 [ Read: Tips To Make Marriage Happy ]

-Can you ever repair a broken relationship?
+Can you ever repair a broken relationship that’s falling apart?
 Keep aside your doubts and have faith in your relationship.
 Be determined to save your marriage and believe that you can work it out.
-Here are ways to make a relationship work:
+Here are ways to mend a broken relationship

 - Make an effort from both sides: It takes two to tango.
 Both, you and your partner, should make a conscious effort to work on the relationship.
 If one of you is not willing to work on it, then the other’s efforts might be futile.
 There is no point in working with a person who is disinterested.
 You would remain in the same place despite your hard work.